SantosZuber-zz/Contacts-App/README.md

 **Configurating things**

-*Now that you have downlaoded and installed everything, you have to configure some things.*
+*Now that you have downloaded and installed everything, you have to configure some things.*

 > 5th Step:

 Now, you have to add PHP and MySQL to your PATH.
-[Only for windows] Search for 'Edit your system enviroment variables' on the Control Panel, now in Advanced, go to Enviroment Variables... now in your System Variables, edit Path, and then add the following routes:
+[Only for windows] Search for Edit your system enviroment variables on the Control Panel, go to Advanced, go to Enviroment Variables..., now in your System Variables, edit Path, and then add the following routes:
 <ul>
   <li>C:\xampp\php</li>
   <li>C:\xampp\mysql\bin</li>